What is fentanyl?

 Naloxone is safe to use for all ages.
 It is also safe for anyone with medical conditions or individuals who are pregnant or lactating.

 The only reason to NOT give naloxone would be if there was history of allergy to naloxone or its ingredients - which you likely wouldn’t know.

-Learn more about naloxone from the following University of Waterloo video:
+Learn more about naloxone from the following BC Emergency Health Services video: